MUSIC MAN History

 MUSIC MAN/StingRay Special 2018

-The StingRay Special represents a modern evolution.
+The StingRay Special can be described as a modern evolution of the original.

 MUSIC MAN/Short Scale StingRay 2020

-The StingRay short scale (30-inch) first appeared in 2020.
-(This is a refinished unit)
+The short-scale (30-inch) StingRay, which debuted in 2020.
+(This is a refinished model.)

-In 2008, the Sterling by MUSIC MAN brand was established under Ernie Ball, adding more affordable models to the lineup.
-This approach reached young players who previously couldn't afford a StingRay, making it a guitar/Bass beloved by a wider range of generations.
+In 2008, the brand "Sterling by MUSIC MAN" was established under Ernie Ball, introducing a lineup of more affordable models.
+This allowed the brand to reach younger audiences who previously couldn’t afford a StingRay, making it a guitar beloved by a wider range of generations.

 Sterling by MUSIC MAN/Ray 34